 O-1 Aliens of Extraordinary Ability

-The O-1 visa is for aliens of extraordinary ability in the arts, the sciences, business, education, or athletics, film or television.
+The O-1 visa is for aliens of extraordinary ability in the arts, sciences, business, education, or athletics, film or television.
 As a practical matter, a distinguished and very accomplished individual in almost any field may qualify for O-1 classification, if famous enough.
-This visa requires a petition by a U.S. employer or agent with proof of the work offered in the United States, three or more types of evidence of the individual’s renown in the field of endeavor, and an advisory opinion from the relevant labor union or peer group in the United States.
+This visa requires a petition by a U.S. employer or agent with proof of the work offered in the United States, evidence of the individual’s renown and sustained acclaim in the field of endeavor, and an advisory opinion from the relevant labor union, peer group or expert in the United States.
 As detailed more fully on the What is an O-1? page, there are three different legal standards for how extraordinary the alien must be, depending on the field of endeavor.

-An O-1B alien of extraordinary achievement in motion pictures and television (now commonly construed to include video for Internet distribution) must show that he or she has attained a degree of renown significantly above that ordinarily encountered in the field.
+An O-1B alien of extraordinary achievement in motion pictures and television (now construed to include online streaming video programming for Internet distribution, but not including content creators who self-publish, such as vloggers and podcasters) must show that he or she has attained a degree of renown significantly above that ordinarily encountered in the field.

-An O-1B alien of extraordinary ability in the arts must demonstrate that he or she has achieved distinction in the field of endeavor.
+An O-1B alien of extraordinary ability in the arts must show that he or she has achieved a sustained national or international record of distinction in the field of endeavor.

 The O-2 visa is available for accompanying essential support personnel coming to the United States solely to assist with a performance, production or tour by an O-1 alien, who have worked with the O-1 alien for a year or more, or whose participation is essential to the success and continuity of a project for which substantial pre- and post-production takes place outside the United States.

-Dependent spouses and minor children may be granted O-3 visas, but no work authorization is available to them.
+Dependent spouses and minor children may be granted O-3 visas, as can parents accompanying child stars, but no work authorization is available to them.

-Want more information about aliens of extraordinary ability visas?
+Want to learn more about O-1 aliens of extraordinary ability?
 Contact Karin Wolman today!